John Legend’s ‘Florida Man’ Birth Date Story Is Hilarious

 “Florida Man” stories have been entertaining the world for years now, with bizarre tales of strange things that have happened in the Sunshine State.
-From funny stories about the Florida Man getting caught out after calling the police basically on themselves, to the more concerning variety where the Florida Man gets violent and acts out in a rather unusual way, the stories go viral quite quickly.
+From funny stories about a Florida Man getting caught out after calling the police basically on themselves, to the more concerning variety where a Florida Man gets violent and acts out in a rather unusual way, the stories go viral quite quickly.

 A recent challenge has people Googling “Florida Man” and their birth date to see what strange or funny thing might have happened in the state on their birthdays.
 Singer John Legend decided to join in on the latest social media challenge, and the result, according to Fox News, is hilarious.